rpsft/etlbox/ETLBoxDocu/articles/support_us.md

 If you are able to understand and read german, I recommend you my own book:
 [Mehr als Clean Code - Gedanken zur Softwareentwicklung](https://www.amazon.de/gp/product/3735736513/ref=as_li_tl?ie=UTF8&camp=1638&creative=6742&creativeASIN=3735736513&linkCode=as2&tag=andreaslennar-21&linkId=D6HR6S6YAQ65Q3S6)
-Purchasing it wóuld also be a small contribution to this project.
+Purchasing it would also be a small contribution to this project.